 Many speech and swallowing problems are a result of a stroke, neurological disease or injury.
 Our licensed Speech Language Pathologists have extensive training and experience in all areas of rehabilitation for speech and swallowing disorders.

-The Acute Rehabilitation Unit (ARU) team at WHS Washington Hospital assists individuals who have experienced a catastrophic illness or injury, helping them develop the skills to live as independently as possible after leaving the hospital.
+The Acute Rehabilitation Unit (ARU) team at UPMC Washington Hospital assists individuals who have experienced a catastrophic illness or injury, helping them develop the skills to live as independently as possible after leaving the hospital.
 Our team specialists work together to build patients’ strength and endurance, help them master the activities needed for daily living, improve speech, language and cognition skills, and streamline the discharge process so that patients have access to the special equipment and resources they may need when they return home.

 Individual therapy plans are designed to meet patients’ needs and are developed according to their level of function before the injury, their current level of function, and their living situation after leaving the hospital.